-An employee cut his arm at work on Friday.
+Q: An employee cut his arm at work on Friday.
 His doctor recommended he take two days off from work.
-He was not scheduled to work the weekend and he returned to work on Monday.
+He was not scheduled to work the weekend, and he returned to work on Monday.
 Is this an OSHA-recordable injury?

-Answer: Yes, the injured worker was unable to work.
+A: Yes, the injured worker was unable to work.
 Scheduled shifts do not affect work status.
 This case is a days-away-from-work case with two days recorded as days away.
-The physician recommending time off work is the determining factor here.
+The physician's recommended time off work is the determining factor here.

-Ninety-three percent of recordkeepers answered this question correctly.
+Almost 80 percent of recordkeepers answered this question correctly.